-Enter the partner's distributive share of any deductions allocable to oil, gas and geothermal properties.
-Do not include deductions for nonproductive wells.
+Enter the shareholder's pro rata share of any deductions allocable to oil, gas and geothermal properties.
+Do not include any deductions for nonproductive wells.

-In the case of oil wells and other wells of nonintegrated oil companies, enter the partner's distributive share of the amount by which the depletion deduction exceeds the adjusted basis of the property at the end of the tax year.
+In the case of oil wells and other wells of nonintegrated oil companies, enter the shareholder's pro rata share of the amount by which the depletion deduction exceeds the adjusted basis of the property at the end of the tax year.